|

 own.
 I have not come across any others (within UK), but there may

-these larger dictionaries do not give the latest words and jargon, there are
+these dictionaries do not give the latest words and jargon, there are

 sufficient to enable the writer to create new outlines